farsonic/reddit-digest/README.md

 [<img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px; width: 217px" />](https://buymeacoffee.com/farsonic)

-A Python script to fetch top posts (and optional comments/links) from a subreddit within a defined time window, render them to Markdown, convert to a Google Doc, and optionally upload to your personal Google Drive.
+A Python script to fetch top posts (and optional comments/links) from a Reddit subreddit within a defined time window, render them to Markdown, and optionally convert to a Google Doc and upload to your personal Google Drive.
+There is also the ability to hardcode specific subreddits in a local config file as well as specific stock, commodities and weather to embed into the Markdown.
+The expectation is that once the specified groups have been converted to markdown they can be uploaded into NotepadLM for analysis and podcast creation.

 ---